 Great Mosque At Kairouan

-Also known as Sidi Oqba Mosque, the world-famous Great Mosque of Kairouan is a huge structure featuring typically austere Aghlabid design.
-Everyone is welcome to take a tour around the expansive grounds and courtyard, and it’s a great opportunity to learn all about its fascinating history, which stretches all the way back to 863 AD.
-You can team up a visit to the mosque with a look around the city of Kairouan itself has existed since 670AD, when it was established by some of the first Muslim Arabs to arrive in North Africa.
-Today, this place is the fourth most holy city for the Muslim faith, and an important pilgrimage destination, and a UNESCO World Heritage Site.
+Everyone’s welcome to take a tour around the expansive grounds and courtyard, and it’s a great opportunity to learn all about its fascinating history, which stretches all the way back to 863 AD.
+You can team up a visit to the mosque with a look around the city of Kairouan itself.
+It’s existed since 670 AD, when it was established by some of the first Muslim Arabs to arrive in North Africa.
+Today, this place is the fourth holiest city for the Muslim faith, an important pilgrimage destination, and a UNESCO World Heritage Site.